halfdane/keepass-ng/README.md

 - Have a functional desktop-application that can do everything keepass2 can do.
 - Do not expose passwords.
-    That means passwords (and other protected fields) are not held in memory but only decrypted and provided when explicitely requested.
+    That means passwords (and other protected fields) are not held as plaintext in memory but only decrypted and provided when explicitely requested.
 - Use a modern approach to JavaScript with es6 (classes, promises, generators)
 - Try to be test-driven.
 When that doesn't work, at least have a lot of tests after the fact